Something happened on my journey back

 was hesitant when I told her to give the patient 0.3 cc of the epinephrine,

-sub-cu but she plunged it into the patient’s arm when I repeated the command.
+sub-cu, but she plunged it into the patient’s arm when I repeated the command.
 It

 used to be the standard meds we give to patients in the emergency room with

-acute attacks of asthma but with the advent of more modern treatments; I have
+acute attacks of asthma, but with the advent of more modern treatments, I have

-that can be found in every Emergency room and emergency medical kits for other
+not used it in the last 25 years or so.
+Epinephrine is, however, a standard medication that can be found in every Emergency room and emergency medical kits for other

 uses or as the doctor sees fit :-)